sashinpivotal/dsa-java-review-doc/README.md

 ## Lab step 1 - Java class and objects and Testing (45 minutes)

+In this step, you are going to create a Maven project and create *Employee* class with some fields and methods.
+You are also going to create test code.

 ### Concepts that are exercised

 - Java class and objects